akhealth/RFP-ORCA-Dashboards/1-Request-for-Proposals.md

 ### <a name="4.07"></a>Sec.
 4.07 Similar Experience and Qualifications

 The offeror must provide two examples of web-based platforms.
 While not required, we strongly prefer that at least one of these projects have been developed and released using open source principles and licensing.
 The examples provided must reflect aspects of data security, and should show aspects of strong user driven design in a web application.
 The project must have been delivered by either a) the offeror itself or, alternatively, b) a teaming partner that is proposed in response to this RFP, or, alternatively, c) any Key Personnel that is being proposed in response to this RFP.
 In the project summary, be sure to identify how the offeror’s team was involved in the development.
-The project(s) submitted for Similar Experience is included as part of your 7-page limitation, unless noted otherwise below.

 At a minimum, provide: